Electrical Systems

 voltage

 A device used to measure voltage.
-Voltmeters measure voltage between separate points in circuits.
+Voltmeters measure voltage between two separate points on a circuit.

 volt-ohm-milliammeters